medialab/minet/docs/cli.md

   -c COOKIE, --cookie COOKIE  Authenticated cookie to use or browser from which to extract it (supports "firefox", "chrome", "chromium", "opera" and "edge").
 Defaults to "firefox".
   -o OUTPUT, --output OUTPUT  Path to the output report file.
 By default, the report will be printed to stdout.
   -s SELECT, --select SELECT  Columns to include in report (separated by `,`).
+  --throttle THROTTLE         Throttling time, in seconds, to wait between each request.

 examples: